Definitions

 Magic Method

-Methods which are defined in the specification for the Python language that have special meaning to Python.
-All of these methods have names that begin with two underscores, __and end with two underscores.
-Magic methods can be created for a class that allow you to use the the arithmetic and logical operators with that class. __init__ and __str__ are magic methods.
+Special method names which are listed in the specification for the Python language, which can be implemented when defining a class.
+All of these methods names begin with two underscores, __and end with two underscores.
+These methods cannot be called directly.
+They called implicitly when client code does things like create a class, print an object or use use the the arithmetic and logical operators. __init__ and __str__ are magic methods.

 Meta-characters (Bash)